 But what about FODMAPS?

-Well not everyone reacts to every kind of fermentable, starch, and our tolerance to certain foods can increase over time.
+Well not everyone with SIBO or IBS reacts to every kind of fermentable, starch, and our tolerance to certain foods can increase over time.
 So test out how you get on with small amounts of avocado, or nuts and build up from there.

-Oily fish are also a healthy source of calories.
+Oily fish are also a healthy source of calories and the omega 3 helps with anxiety and mood issues.

 Protein is a building block for muscles, so it’s important to eat enough every day.
 In order to gain weight it’s estimated you need around 1.5-2kg of protein a day for every kilo of body weight.
 So if you’re 60kg you could need to eat up to 100g of protein.
 That is a large amount of protein every day so you’ll need to break it down and think about each meal.